Crandel/gmail_checker/README.md

 You get binary file mail.
 You can put it to /usr/local/bin and run

-You can use multiple accounts, just make shure `$XDG_CONFIG_HOME/mail_checker/config.json` has valid json format
+You can use multiple accounts, just make sure `$XDG_CONFIG_HOME/mail_checker/config.json` has valid json format